cheestree/advent-of-code/README.md

-# AdventOfCode2022
+# AdventOfCode
-Advent Of Code 2022's resolution in Kotlin and maybe other languages :)
+Advent Of Code resolutions in Kotlin (mostly)